panuwizzle/dnd-basic-rule-th/basic-rules/ch11-spells.md

 ### Contagion {#contagion}

 5th-level necromancy
 **เวลาในการร่ายคาถา:** 1 แอ็คชัน
 **ระยะ:** สัมผัสถึง
 Component: V, S
 **ระยะเวลาคงคาถา:** 7 days

 Your touch inflicts disease.
 Make a melee spell attack against a creature within your reach.
-On a hit, the target is poisoned.
+On a hit, the target is [poisoned].

-At the end of each of the poisoned target's turns, the target must make a Constitution saving throw.
-If the target succeeds on three of these saves, it is no longer poisoned, and the spell ends.
-If the target fails three of these saves, the target is no longer poisoned, but choose one of the diseases below.
+At the end of each of the [poisoned] target's turns, the target must make a Constitution saving throw.
+If the target succeeds on three of these saves, it is no longer [poisoned], and the spell ends.
+If the target fails three of these saves, the target is no longer [poisoned], but choose one of the diseases below.
 The target is subjected to the chosen disease for the spell's duration.

 Since this spell induces a natural disease in its target, any effect that removes a disease or otherwise ameliorates a disease’s effects apply to it.

-Blinding Sickness.
-Pain grips the creature’s mind, and its eyes turn milky white.
-The creature has disadvantage on Wisdom checks and Wisdom saving throws and is blinded.
+**Blinding Sickness.** Pain grips the creature’s mind, and its eyes turn milky white.
+The creature has disadvantage on Wisdom checks and Wisdom saving throws and is [blinded].

-Filth Fever.
-A raging fever sweeps through the creature’s body.
+**Filth Fever.** A raging fever sweeps through the creature’s body.
 The creature has disadvantage on Strength checks, Strength saving throws, and attack rolls that use Strength.

-Flesh Rot.
-The creature’s flesh decays.
+**Flesh Rot.** The creature’s flesh decays.
 The creature has disadvantage on Charisma checks and vulnerability to all damage.

-Mindfire.
-The creature’s mind becomes feverish.
-The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the creature behaves as if under the effects of the confusion spell during combat.
+**Mindfire.** The creature’s mind becomes feverish.
+The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the creature behaves as if under the effects of the [confusion] spell during combat.

-Seizure.
-The creature is overcome with shaking.
+**Seizure.** The creature is overcome with shaking.
 The creature has disadvantage on Dexterity checks, Dexterity saving throws, and attack rolls that use Dexterity.

-Slimy Doom.
-The creature begins to bleed uncontrollably.
+**Slimy Doom.** The creature begins to bleed uncontrollably.
 The creature has disadvantage on Constitution checks and Constitution saving throws.
-In addition, whenever the creature takes damage, it is stunned until the end of its next turn.
+In addition, whenever the creature takes damage, it is [stunned] until the end of its next turn.

 ### Contingency {#contingency}